awsdocs/aws-cdk-guide/doc_source/hello_world.md

 cdk init app --language csharp
 ```

-If you are using Visual Studio, open the solution file, `src\HelloCdk.sln`\.
+If you are using Visual Studio, open the solution file in the `src` directory\.

 ------